CodyNicholson/Backend_Development_Notes/The_Complete_ASP.NET_MVC_5_Course/6_Building_RESTful_Services_With_NET_Web_API/whatIsAWebAPI.md

 - Uses less server resources (improves scalability)
 - Raw data often requires less bandwidth than HTML markup
-- We can biuld a broad range of clients, like mobile and tablet apps that simply call our **endpoints** to get the data and generate the view locally
+- We can build a broad range of clients, like mobile and tablet apps that simply call our **endpoints** to get the data and generate the view locally

 We call these endpoints **data services** or **web APIs** because they just return data, not markup